CDC 1604: Uses and applications

 In 1960, one of the first text-mining applications, Masquerade, was written for the Marathon Oil Company in Findlay, Ohio.
 Masquerade was a text-mining program that used syntactic structures underlying text data to mask out words and phrases for searching purposes.

 During 1969, Fleet Operations Control Center, Pacific (FOCCPAC at Kunia) on Oahu in Hawaii launched an Automated Control Environment (ACE) using a cluster of five CDC 160As to supervise a multi-tasking network of four CDC 1604s.

 The Minuteman I was the first U.S. solid-rocket ICBM system to be fielded.
 There were two entirely separate ground station designs which were developed independently.
 The smaller, more elegant, single silo design incorporated two redundant CDC 1604 computer systems, each equipped with dual cabinets containing four 200 bpi magnetic tape drives.
 The computers were used to pre-compute guidance and aiming control information.
 Results based on current weather and targeting information were downloaded into the missile prior to launch.
 Model displays of both of these ICBM ground station designs, including block models of the CDC 1604 computers, may be viewed at the Octave Chanute Aerospace Museum in Rantoul, Illinois.

 The third version of the PLATO computer-based educational system was implemented on a CDC 1604-C.

 JOVIAL was used as the main programming language of the CDC 1604, while octal was used to program shared services supported by the CDC 160A.
 NAVCOSSACT based at the Washington Navy Yard provided systems and training support.

 The CDC 1604 was used to compose Sailboat and other artworks by Sam Schmitt and Stockton Gaines.

 Similar machines

 The 1604 design was used by the Soviet nuclear weapons laboratory.
 Their BESM-6 computer, which entered production in 1968, was designed to be somewhat software compatible with the CDC 1604, but it ran 10 times faster and had additional registers.

 The 924

-The CDC 924 was a 24-bit computer that supported the use of "any input-output devices capable of communicating with the 160 and/or 1604 computer," and its six independent channels permitted 3 simultaneous input operations even as 3 channels concurrently performed output.
+The CDC 924 is a 24-bit computer that supported the use of "any input-output devices capable of communicating with the 160 and/or 1604 computer," and its six independent channels permitted three simultaneous input operations even as three channels concurrently performed output.

 Like many CDC processors, it used ones' complement arithmetic.

 Some advanced features of the 924, which included 64 instructions, were: